jordanboskovich/radiohound-sionna/README.md

 ## Next Steps

 1. **Validate against real data** — deploy RadioHound sensors on the Notre Dame quad and compare measured coverage against simulated coverage maps
-2. **Classical baselines** — implement greedy algorithm, simulated annealing, and genetic algorithm approaches to the coverage maximization problem
+2. **Classical baselines** — implement greedy algorithm approach to the coverage maximization problem to obtain a baseline for comparison
 3. **Neural network** — train a CNN to predict optimal sensor placements from coverage maps
 4. **Scale dataset** — generate data from additional campus areas and sensor heights to improve generalization